Why “Should” Is a Dirty Word: Releasing Neurotypical Expectations

 Honoring your capacity to focus in short bursts and designing your work around that rhythm.

-Allowing yourself to tap out when sensory overload is rising, even if everyone else is “fine.”
+Allowing yourself to tap out when sensory overload is rising, even if everyone else seems "fine."

-When you let go of the idea that “success” means doing things the way others do them, you open the door to defining what thriving looks like for you.
+When you let go of the idea that success means doing things the way other people do them, you open the door to defining what thriving actually looks like for you.

 Part IV: The Power of Asking "What Works for Me?"

-Try this: every time you catch a “should” in your self-talk, pause and ask instead, “What actually
+Every time you catch a "should" in your self-talk, try pausing and asking instead: "What actually works for me?"

 Part V: Shifting Your Language, Softening Your Expectations